How Much Does Professional Cockroach Extermination Cost?

 - Annual: typically $100–$1,400; better for prevention than active infestations.

-- Contracts: recurring plans lower per-visit costs versus one-time treatments.
+- Contracts: recurring plans lower per-visit costs versus one-time treatments and often include a guarantee.

 Geographic Variations and Regional Pricing